typelevel/doobie/modules/docs/src/main/tut/docs/14-Managing-Connections.md

 ### Using the JDBC DriverManager

 JDBC provides a bare-bones connection provider via `DriverManager.getConnection`, which has the advantage of being extremely simple: there is no connection pooling and thus no configuration required.
 The disadvantage is that it is quite a bit slower than pooling connection managers, and provides no upper bound on the number of concurrent connections.
+It executes blocking operations on a similar unbounded pool of daemon threads.

-However, for experimentation as described in this book (and for situations where you really do want to ensure that you get a truly fresh connection right away) the `DriverManager` is ideal.
+However, for test and for experimentation as described in this book (and for situations where you really do want to ensure that you get a truly fresh connection right away) the `DriverManager` is fine.
 Support in **doobie** is via `DriverManagerTransactor`.
 To construct one you must pass the name of the driver class and a connect URL.
 Normally you will also pass a user/password (the API provides several variants matching the `DriverManager` static API).

 ```tut:silent
 import scala.concurrent.ExecutionContext